-Thus a mapping proof yields, in this case, all the timing properties we require, including both safety and liveness properties.
+Thus the existence of a strong possibilities mapping yields in this case, all the timing properties we require, including both safety and liveness properties.
 The mapping immediately yields the safety properties.
 (Recall that the safety properties are the lower bounds, as well as the upper bounds that assert that time cannot elapse without a certain event having occurred.)
 But when these safety properties are combined with the property that a timed execution is infinite and our assumption that the time in infinite timed executions is unbounded (so that time increases without bound), they also imply that the events in question must eventually occur.

-4 First Example: Resource Manager
+4 Example: Resource Manager

-Now we present our first example, a simple resource-granting system adapted from an algorithm in [AtL89].
+Now we present our first example, a simple resourcegranting system adapted from an algorithm in [2].
 The system consists of two components, a clock and a manager.
-The clock ticks at an approximately-predictable rate, and the manager counts ticks in order to decide when to grant a resource.
+The clock ticks at an approximatelypredictable rate, and the manager counts ticks in order to decide when to grant a resource.
 We wish to analyze the time until the first grant, and the time between each successive pair of grants.
+The bounds we prove for this system are tight since there are timed executions of the system in which these bounds are achieved.
+The same is true for the examples presented in Section 6.

 We describe the algorithm and its timing assumptions as a timed automaton (A, b).
-The required timing behavior is presented as a set of timing conditions $\mathcal{U}$ ; we prove that the algorithm satisfies the requirements by demonstrating a strong possibilities mapping from time(A, b) to $time(A, \mathcal{U})$ .
+The required timing behavior is presented as a set of timing conditions \mathcal{U} ; we prove that the algorithm satisfies the requirements by demonstrating a strong possibilities mapping from time(A, b) to $time(A, \mathcal{U})$.